Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Data Collection and Annotation

-\paragraph{Question-Focused Summarization} Next, we produce a self-contained summary that clarifies the choice-making situation, ensuring that subsequent persona annotations are grounded in the same interpretation of the context.
-We ask three annotators to summarize each PICQ along with its preceding dialogue context.
+\paragraph{Query-Focused Summarization} Next, we produce a self-contained summary that clarifies the choice-making situation, ensuring that subsequent persona annotations are grounded in the same interpretation of the context.
+We ask three annotators to summarize each PICQ along with its preceding dialogue context in one sentence, as one example shown in Figure~\ref{fig:task}, and the instruction is shown in Appendix~\ref{ins_anno}.
 Each annotator works on two-thirds of the data, enabling overlap and cross-validation.
-The average agreement rate between annotator pairs is 88\%.
+The average agreement rate between annotator pairs is 88\%, and consistency is judged by a natural language inference (NLI) model\footnote{\url{https://huggingface.co/cross-encoder/nli-deberta-v3-base} }.
 Disagreements are resolved through discussion.
-Refer to the annotation instructions in Appendix~\ref{ins_anno}.

-\paragraph{Annotation of Unknown Relevant Personas} Given the PICQ, context, summary, and basic persona description, annotators are instructed to identify up to five unknown persona descriptions most likely to influence the answer.
-For each, they (1) select a category from our predefined set (\textit{e.g.}, Personality, Goals), and (2) describe the persona using a specific linguistic pattern associated with that category (Refer to Appendix~\ref{ins_anno} for category details).
+\paragraph{Missing Relevant Persona Annotation} Given the PICQ, context, summary, and the basic persona description, annotators are instructed to identify up to five missing persona descriptions most likely to influence the answer.
+For each, they first select a persona category from our predefined set (\textit{e.g.}, Goal) and then describe the persona using a specific linguistic pattern associated with that category (Refer to Appendix~\ref{ins_anno} for category details).
 Multiple personas per category are allowed, and irrelevant categories may be skipped.
-Annotations should prioritize strong motivational personas and those serving as necessary conditions, critical factors under specific value systems.
-Annotators are encouraged to generalize descriptions without losing core meaning and to avoid overly specific phrasing.
+Annotations should prioritize personas serving as strong motivations, necessary conditions, and critical factors behind the choice when there are more than five relevant personas.
+Annotators are encouraged to generalize personas without losing core meaning and to avoid overly specific phrasing (\textit{e.g.}, ``\textit{whether he likes Indian chicken curry}'' to ``\textit{whether he likes curry}'').